 A Heritage Now Event

 This event is part of the Heritage Now series and took place virtually on Friday, October 30, 2020, at 2 PM (EST).
-See below for more information on the discussion, including the event recording, description, and speaker information.
+See below for more information on the discussion, including the event description and speaker information.

 The recent deaths of George Floyd, Breonna Taylor, and countless others have led to massive protests across the United States calling for social justice in the name of Black Lives Matter.
 The destruction of Confederate memorials depicting white supremacists and slave owners has become a central issue in these protests.
 In recent years, protestors from Paris to Cape Town have made similar demands to remove monuments with roots in colonialism, imperialism, and systemic racism.
 This global movement highlights fundamental debates surrounding cultural preservation, notions of global heritage and ownership, and the public sphere.
 How do we make decisions about these monuments and places that are inclusive and representative of multiple perspectives?

 On October 30 at 2 PM EDT, join World Monuments Fund (WMF) for a virtual discussion with British-Ghanaian philosopher Kwame Anthony Appiah, social historian of twentieth-century Europe Dr. Joshua Arthurs, and visual artist, public speaker and performer based in Cape Town, South Africa, Sethembile Msezane.
 Moderated by WMF President and CEO Bénédicte de Montlaur.

 About the Speakers